 - I've found that I can narrow down health challenges into two categories: what's yours, and what's not yours.
 The latter is the bane of Highly Sensitive Persons (HSPs) dealing with lethargy, lack of focus, heavy heartedness, tight muscles, or various other forms of blockages, pain and illness.
 Using the tools for one to heal the other is like using a hammer and nail when all you need is a pushpin.
 To get the desired results, you have to use the right tools.

 - Enlightenment doesn't mean all your pain goes away, it only means you can see the bigger picture clearer and faster than you could before, and therefore can deal with it better.

-- Knowing that all things have energy, I will never knowingly consume the cooked flesh of a chemically altered, and/or poorly fed, a/o horribly treated, a/o inhumanely or even "humanley" killed animal.
-To ingesting animals or their byproducts is to ingest pain and death.
+- Knowing that all things have energy, I will never knowingly consume the cooked flesh of a chemically altered, and/or poorly fed, a/o horribly treated, a/o inhumanely or even "humanely" killed animal.
+To ingest animals or their byproducts is to ingest the energy of pain and death.
 Treating others how I’d like to be treated applies to all conscious creatures large and small.

 - Metaphysically speaking, you are not responsible for the soul path of anyone but yourself.